3D concrete printing: Admixtures

-Mechanical Properties
+Mechanical properties

 As with standard concrete mixes, mixes for 3D printed concrete are typically tested for their compressive and flexural strength.
-These mechanical properties are highly dependent on the mix design, and can be improved by adding admixtures such as the ones described in the above section.
-For a mix containing ordinary Portland Cement, fly ash, silica fume, and fine glass aggregates, the compressive strength is around 36 to 57 MPa, which is comparable to the compressive strength of normal weight concrete.
-High performance concrete strengths of over 100 MPa have also been achieved by using superplasticizers and additional chemicals, but these mixes are more energy intensive to produce.
+These mechanical properties are highly dependent on the mix design and can be improved by adding admixtures such as the ones described in the above section.
+For a mix containing ordinary Portland Cement, fly ash, silica fume, and fine glass aggregates, the compressive strength is around 36 to 57 MPa, which is comparable to the compressive strength of normal-weight concrete.
+High-performance concrete strengths of over 100 MPa have also been achieved by using superplasticizers and additional chemicals, but these mixes are more energy-intensive to produce.

 For 3D printed concrete, the structural properties are largely influenced by the interlayer bonding performance.
-Increasing the print speed and printhead height can reduce the interlayer bond strength, while adding a mortar between the layers can improve this strength.
-Particular, a resin mortar composed of black charcoal, sulfur, and sand has been found to be effective.
+Increasing the print speed and printhead height can reduce the interlayer bond strength while adding a mortar between the layers can improve this strength.
+In particular, a resin mortar composed of black charcoal, sulfur, and sand has been found to be effective.

-Concrete Suppliers for 3D Printing
+Concrete suppliers for 3D printing

 Since there are no standards set for 3D printing concrete mix design, companies often pursue their own research and development if they decide to offer 3D printing as a construction service.
 Below are some notable companies that have successfully implemented 3D concrete printing into their scope of services.

-Notable Projects and Applications
+Notable projects and applications

-Due to challenges of reinforcement and limitations in printing technology, applications of 3D printed concrete have been mostly limited to small scale projects, including models and residential homes, as opposed to large commercial buildings.
-There are, however, some notable projects around the world that demonstrate the potential of 3D printed concrete.
+Due to challenges of reinforcement and limitations in printing technology, applications of 3D printed concrete have been mostly limited to small-scale projects, including models and residential homes, as opposed to large commercial buildings.
+There are, however, some notable projects around the world that demonstrate the potential of 3D-printed concrete.

+Constructions-3D: La Citadelle des savoir-faire

+La Citadelle Des Savoir-Faire is a project that employs 3D concrete printing to construct complex architectural structures.
+Located in France, this initiative aims to demonstrate the capabilities of 3D printing technology in sustainable construction.
+The Citadelle serves as an educational center where professionals and students can learn about and experiment with this technology.
+The project focuses on using eco-friendly materials and advanced design techniques, contributing to the reduction of the construction sector's carbon footprint.
+Once completed, this complex will have a total internal floor space of about 2565 square meters (27 600 sq ft).